garimapurohit/bloodDonation/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgements
-We would like to express our gratitude to the following individuals and organizations for their contributions and support:
-- [Name]: [Role/Contribution]
-- [Name]: [Role/Contribution]